TinyBase logoTinyBase

 As well as providing a reference to the MergeableStore to persist, you must provide a configured WebSocket to send synchronization messages over.

-Instead of the raw browser implementation of WebSocket You may prefer to use the Reconnecting WebSocket wrapper so that if a client goes offline, it can easily re-establish a connection when it comes back online.
+Instead of the raw browser implementation of WebSocket, you may prefer to use the Reconnecting WebSocket wrapper so that if a client goes offline, it can easily re-establish a connection when it comes back online.
 Its API is compatible with this Synchronizer.

 You can indicate how long the Synchronizer will wait for responses to message requests before timing out.
 A final set of optional handlers can be provided to help debug sends, receives, and errors respectively.